 Our Friday night gaming friends had both played Terraforming Mars only once, using the basic rules and beginner corporations.
 Due to this, we went with just the standard map, the corporate wars rules and no drafting.
 This way we kept the game “simple” but still moved up to the next step for our guests.

 Terraforming Mars was fantastic as usual.
-We’ve now played this one more than 10 times (which is a lot for any newer game, for me), and I’m always surprised by how different each game plays.
+We’ve now played this one more than 10 times (which is a lot for any newer game, for me), and I’m always surprised by how different the game can be each time we play.
 We use the same map and same cards yet the emergent gameplay changes every single time.
 I’ve never played a game of Terraforming Mars where there were so many tiles on Mars and so many cities in play.
 We had 15 cities on the board by the end of the game and it was at the point that players would have built more but there were no more legal spots left.
 The other unique part about this game was the fact that the lakes were the last things to be terraformed.
 I’ve never had that happen before.
 All four of us really enjoyed the game and by the time we were saying goodnight at the end of the night I had to laugh when our guests were saying to each other: “We’ve got to buy this game.
 It would be great for the cottage.”

 So that was my week in gaming.
 What games did you play last week?